WinstonZhang2008/BSE-Student-Portfolio/index.md

   - DC Motors: DC motors run from converting electrical energy to mechanical energy, which makes it run

 So far, I have almost completed the physical part of the project and got started on the coding part.
 For the physical part, I attached everything except the ultrasonic sensors.
 For the coding part, I have made 5 functions.
 Stop, move foward, move backwards, move left, and move right.
 I struggled with booting up the Raspberry Pi computer at first, but after a couple days I started to understand the project better.
 The wires kept on falling out of the motor driver too, and that was because I did not screw the screw in all the way.
+My SD Card also got corrupted while I was writing my code, so I had to restart on the coding part.
 My next step/milestone is to attach the ultrasonic sensors and get them working, and also test out the camera and get started on the code.